OliverDai01/OliverDai01.github.io/README.md

 # About Me
-Hi, I am a Ph.D. student in finance at University of Minnesota, Carlson School of Management.
+Hi!
+I am a first-year Finance Ph.D. student at University of Minnesota, Carlson School of Management.
+My CV is available here.

 ### Education
-B.A. in Economics-Quantitative Emphasis and Mathematics
+B.A. in Economics-Quantitative Emphasis and Mathematics, 2024

-### Research